As a Performer

 As a Writer

 Margaret's first compositional recognition was at age 16, when her original string quartet earned awards from both the University of Tulsa and the Oklahoma Music Teachers Association.
 She is currently on scholarship pursuing a double degree in Performance and Contemporary Writing and Production from the esteemed Berklee College of Music, and is expected to graduate in December of 2024.
 She has received high praise from mentors and colleagues especially for her string and orchestral writing, but excels in a number of genres.
-In the spring of 2024, she received a departmental achievement award within the Contemporary Writing division upon nomination by her professors.
-She was also selected to arrange for two of the largest and most anticipated productions of the 2023-24 Berklee performance season.
+In the spring of 2024, she received an achievement award within the Contemporary Writing division upon nomination by her professors.
+Within her time at Berklee was selected to arrange for two Great American Songbook showcases—some of the largest and most anticipated productions of the 2023-24 performance season—as well for as the 2025 Commencement Concert celebrating Honorary Doctorates Sara Bareilles and André 3000.

 Margaret has arranged for the Boston Conservatory Pops, the Berklee Broadway Band, and Sin and Tonic Productions, to name a few.
-In 2024/25 she acted as Music Supervisor for Boston Conservatory's Rooted in Unity Cabaret.
 She has collaborated with a number of talented rising songwriters and composers.
-She recently provided orchestrations for Autobiography of Red, an original musical which premiered at Boston Center for the Arts, as well as for Her Name is Barbra, a celebration of Barbra Streisand at the Green Room 42 in New York City.
-One of Margaret's arrangements, "A Sleeping Bee" is highlighted in a review of the production:
+In 2024 she provided orchestrations for Autobiography of Red, an original musical which premiered at Boston Center for the Arts, as well as for Her Name is Barbra, an acclaimed celebration of Barbra Streisand at the Green Room 42 in New York City.
+Most recently, she acted as Music Supervisor for Boston Conservatory's Rooted in Unity Cabaret, and worked as a copyist on Locker No. 89, an original musical that premiered at the Calderwood Pavilion in Boston.
+In April 2025, she was featured as an orchestrator and copyist for Maestra's "First Takes: Classic Broadway Reimagined".